-The financial goal for FY 2020/21 is a loss before final payment and income tax of \$852.
-FFMC is working diligently to mitigate the impacts of COVID-19 on its business performance while following government guidance and prioritizing the health and safety of its employees and fishers that supply fish.
+The financial target established in FFMC's Annual Plan for FY 2022/23 is a profit before final payment and income tax of \$1.8 million.
+FFMC is working diligently to mitigate the inherent risks on its business performance while following government guidance and prioritizing the health and safety of its employees and fishers that supply fish.